ACADEMIC APPOINTMENTS

 PEER-REVIEWED PUBLICATION

-Books
+Books and Volumes

-Kim, Jinwon, and Soo Mee Kim, Stephen Suh.
+Kim, Jinwon, Soo Mee Kim, and Stephen Suh (editors).
 2020.
-Koreatowns: Exploring the Economics, Politics, and Identities of Korean Spatial Formation (Edited volume; ISBN/9781498584524)
+Koreatowns: Exploring the Economics, Politics, and Identities of Korean Spatial Formations.
+Lexington Books.
+(Two chapters in this volume)

 Journal Articles

 Kim, Jinwon.
 2018.
-“Manhattan’s Koreatown as a Transclave: the emergence of a new ethnic enclave in a global city,” City & Community 17(1): 276-295.
+“Manhattan’s Koreatown as a Transclave: The Emergence of a New Ethnic Enclave in a Global City.”
+City & Community 17(1): 276-295.

 Kim, Jinwon and Meebae Lee.
 2018.
-“Nation Branding or Marketization?: K-Classic and Korean Classical Musicians in an Era of Globalization,” The International Journal of Cultural Policy 24(6): 756-772
+“Nation Branding or Marketization?: K-Classic and Korean Classical Musicians in an Era of Globalization.”
+The International Journal of Cultural Policy 24(6): 756-772

 Chung, Angie Y., Jinwon Kim (equal co-author), and Injeong Hwang.
 2016.
 “Consuming Gangnam Style: A Comparison on Nation-Branding in Koreatown, LA/ NY.”
 CUNY Forum 4(1): 90-99